Coppertino/tapstream-sdk/README.md

 With Tapstream, you can measure the conversion rate and lifetime value of any marketing campaign, as well as the value of organic traffic to your website, PR hits, retweets, etc.

+In this fork fixed bug with sending synchronous http request in main thread for Objective-C part (objc/Core/TSCore.m - getConversionData method).

 ## Integrating the SDK

 Downloads and full documentation on usage can be found at the [Tapstream developer portal](http://tapstream.com/developer/).